uit-no/hpc-doc/applications/chemistry/VASP/VASP.rst

     $ module avail vasp

 Experiencewise, VASP is a rather memory intensive code.
-Users are advised to read up on the general job script example(s) for SLURM and Stallo, and also how to specify memory in SLURM (the general SLURM manual - https://slurm.schedmd.com).
+Users are advised to read up on the general job script example(s) for SLURM and Stallo, and also how to specify memory in `SLURM <https://slurm.schedmd.com>`.

 First time you run a VASP job on Stallo?